tracelayer23/tracelayer/docs/07-PROOFS.md

 Claim-safe output
 ```

-TraceLayer proofs are designed to validate that labels and summaries are supported by evidence, not assumptions.
+TraceLayer proofs are designed to validate that labels, summaries, and context outputs are supported by evidence, not assumptions.

 ## Proof Flow